Villa de Ramos: Climate

 Climates that predominate in the municipality are: to the orient, template and to the west, semi arid template.
 Precipitation is 429.6 millimeters with a rain period from June to September that represents 71.58% of the annual precipitation.
 The mid temperature annually is 17.*C, the maximum is 30.45*C in the month of July.
 And the minimum is 7*C in the month of January.

-Main Ecosystems

-Flora
+Flora and fauna

 The type of predominant flora in the municipality is: matorral microfilo, desertico, espinoso, izotal, pastizal, nopalera, cardonal associated with the following species: gobernadora, mezquite, huizache, hojasen, castela, corolaria, nopales, leucotricha y robusta, palma china, palma loca, cardones, garambullos, and a variety of grass like: navajita, banderilla, borreguero and salada.